mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/create-outlook-web-app-mailbox-policy.md

 ## Use Exchange Online PowerShell to create a mailbox policy for Outlook on the web and the new Outlook for Windows

-In Exchange Online PowerShell, creating a mailbox policy for Outlook on the web and the new Outlook for Windowsis a two-step process:
+In Exchange Online PowerShell, creating a mailbox policy for Outlook on the web and the new Outlook for Windows is a two-step process:

 1. Create the policy by using the following syntax: